altqx/akarisub/README.md

 | `cacheHits` | number | Number of cache hits (unchanged frames) |
 | `cacheMisses` | number | Number of cache misses (rendered frames) |

-## WebGPU Rendering
+## GPU Rendering

-AkariSub automatically uses WebGPU for GPU-accelerated rendering when available, with automatic fallback to Canvas2D:
+AkariSub automatically picks the fastest available renderer: WebGPU → WebGL2 → Canvas2D.
+GPU renderers are used when no custom canvas is given and the browser supports them:

 ```typescript
 import AkariSub from 'akarisub'